drbig/cddarjb/README.md

  - It can be live-updated; easy to integrate with git hooks
  - Its code is short and simple
  - It has minimal dependencies, you can deploy it on pretty much anything; fully standalone
+ - It has stable memory footprint (~240 MB VIRT on Linux, running for months)

 Requirements: